Feelings. Ceramics by Julie Kooijman.

 Opening words by Gisette Seferina.

-Thirty-nine years ago, Julie started ceramic lessons with the then-only ceramics teacher on the island, Mrs. Solange Gravenhorst, who was a highly respected artist.
+Thirty-nine years ago, Julie started ceramic lessons with the then-only ceramics teacher on the island, Mrs. Solange Gravenhorst, a highly respected artist.

 Soon she became knowledgeable in the basics of ceramic creations and liked it so much that she decided to continue her studies in 1977 and 1978 in Miami, Florida UA, where she obtained her license as a ceramic teacher.
-Thereafter she followed a porcelain painting course given by the artist Ruth Little, in Lubbock, TX USA.
+Afterward, she followed a porcelain painting course by the artist Ruth Little in Lubbock, TX, USA.

 Mrs. Little was so impressed by Julie’s skills that she was offered a teacher’s position at her academy.
 Unfortunately, she could not accept that job due to family circumstances.

-When in Miami, she bought her first electric kiln, so she could fire her own ceramics and porcelain.
+When in Miami, she bought her first electric kiln to fire her ceramics and porcelain.
 (Currently, she uses a huge gas-fired kiln).
-Soon after the purchase of the first oven Julie started to teach ceramic to interested ladies in Miami and one of them, Vicky Aguiton, later became a well-known ceramics artist in Trinidad.
+Soon after the purchase of the first oven Julie started to teach ceramics to interested ladies in Miami, and one of them, Vicky Aguiton, later became a well-known ceramics artist in Trinidad.

-Over the years Julie Kooijman had various successful exhibitions in Curaçao with very good reviews all over.
+Over the years, Julie Kooijman had various successful exhibitions in Curaçao with good reviews all over.

-After moving to smaller premises, she stopped teaching but keeps working mostly on ceramic and porcelain objects.
+After moving to smaller premises, she stopped teaching but worked primarily on ceramic and porcelain objects.

-Her specialty is the finishing of her objects, where she polishes the work time after time to obtain the results she is seeking for.
+Her specialty is the finishing of her objects, where she polishes the work time after time to obtain the results she seeks.
 Then comes the decision to either polish or raku the works.

-She uses special techniques to get the patterns in her work, with very beautiful results.
-She enjoys the wonder of her creations after they have been fired and most of all how the colors, she mixes herself come out.
+She uses special techniques to get the patterns in her work, with beautiful results.
+She enjoys the wonder of her creations after they have been fired and how the colors she mixes come out.

 The exhibition will be on show till June 18, 2022.